feisenyu/transformers_4573/docs/source/en/model_doc/llama3.md

 - After conversion, the model and tokenizer can be loaded via:

     ```python
-    from transformers import AutoModelForCausalLM, AutoTokenizer
+    from transformers_4573 import AutoModelForCausalLM, AutoTokenizer

     tokenizer = AutoTokenizer.from_pretrained("/output/path")
     model = AutoModelForCausalLM.from_pretrained("/output/path")